DIAMOND PAINTING KITS

 - Carry on filling in this section, sticking with the same colour to start with.
 Once you have finished your first colour, move onto the next.
 It is much easier to do one colour at a time, and this method will help you stay organised and ensure you don’t miss any squares.
 During the application process, try not to lean your arms or rest your hand on the canvas as this will reduce the tackiness.

 - As you go along, gently peel away more sections of the plastic.
 It is best to work on 1 – 2 inches at a time.
 If you peel back large sections of the canvas, it will start to dry out and lose its tackiness.

 - Once you have completed the whole piece, simply re-cover with the plastic sheet.
 If you have discarded the sheet, you can use baking parchment.

 - Allow the canvas to sit flat overnight, ideally with a heavy book sitting on top.
-This will allow the crystals to fully bond with the canvas.
+This will allow the drills to fully bond with the canvas.

 - Now it’s time to check out your masterpiece!
 Gently peel away the plastic sheet to reveal the final design.
 If any crystals are loose due to not being applied properly, you can use the tweezers to pop them back into place.

 - To finish off your piece, choose a frame colour that compliments the design.
 This makes the perfect addition to your home, or a special bespoke gift for a friend or relative.